De elektronische studiegids voor het academiejaar 2026 - 2027 is onder voorbehoud.

 Content

 This course offers a dynamic exploration of the latest research and developments in the field of transportation.
 Through a series of guest lectures by renowned experts, PhD researchers, students, and alumni, students will gain insights into a diverse range of transportation topics.
 The course aims to foster critical thinking, innovation, and interdisciplinary collaboration in addressing the pressing challenges and emerging trends in transportation.
-There is no fixed theme for this course but the lectures will be based on some of the following sub-themes (but not limited to):
+There is no fixed theme for this course but the lectures will be based on some of the following topics of interest (but not limited to):

 1. Sustainable Transportation: